gisaia/arlas_playground/docs/docs/tutorials/ais/ais_tutorial.md

 </p>

 !!! tip
-    Feel free to add all the widget you want to explore the data !
+    Feel free to add all the widgets you want to explore the data !
 <br />

 ## Explore the dashboard in ARLAS-Wui